 Without strength, all the volume in the world won’t optimally build muscle.
 The overall stress on your body will be too low.

-There are two big reasons a strength foundation is important to building size:
+There are two big reasons having a strength foundation is important to building size:

 First: getting strong teaches your nervous system to be more efficient.
-You’ll recruit more muscle fibers to work together to perform movement, leading to increasing strength and muscle.
+You’ll recruit more muscle fibers to work together to perform the movement, leading to more strength and muscle.

 Second: strength builds your work capacity.
 Building muscle requires three factors: Metabolic stress, mechanical tension, and muscular damage.

 Without the ability to build tension and lift moderately heavy weights for more volume, you can’t create the stress needed to build muscle.

 To get strong, go with a basic 5×5 style program for six months.
 You don’t need to do squats, bench presses, and deadlifts like a competitive powerlifter.
 Focus on varieties of squats, hinges, presses, pulls, and weighted carries.
 Add weight to the bar over time.
 Stick with the basics before you get fancy.